Pittsburgh startup Globin Solutions, Inc. launches with $5 Million Series A round to develop carbon monoxide poisoning antidote

-The funding will be used to support the further development of the lead compound recombinant neuroglobin developed by company founders Mark T. Gladwin, MD, Chair of Medicine, University of Pittsburgh School of Medicine, Dr. Jack D. Myers Professor of Internal Medicine; Jason J. Rose, M.D., M.B.A., Assistant Professor of Medicine and Bioengineering, University of Pittsburgh School of Medicine; and Jesus Tejero Bravo, Assistant Professor of Medicine, University of Pittsburgh School of Medicine.
+The funding will be used to support the further development of the lead compound recombinant neuroglobin developed by company founders Mark T. Gladwin, MD, Chair and Dr. Jack D. Myers Professor of Medicine, University of Pittsburgh School of Medicine,; Jason J. Rose, M.D., M.B.A., Assistant Professor of Medicine and Bioengineering, University of Pittsburgh School of Medicine; and Jesus Tejero Bravo, Assistant Professor of Medicine, University of Pittsburgh School of Medicine.
 The intellectual property is owned by the University of Pittsburgh and exclusively licensed to Globin Solutions.
 The University of Pittsburgh has an ownership interest in the company as part of the license agreement.
 Initial studies of the molecule in late 2016, published in Science Translational Medicine, found that the engineered protein could improve survival when infused in mice severely poisoned with carbon monoxide (CO), the invisible, odorless gas found in house fires and car exhaust.

 CO poisoning is responsible for more than 50,000 emergency room visits in the United States annually and is one of the leading global causes of poisoning death.
 CO exposure also results in debilitating effects on the body and the brain, including cognitive deficits that, in some cases, can persist months or years after a poisoning event.